 This goes quite deep.
 You will be alienated from the normal world of others without doing a single thing.

 At the very same time, you experience very weird things.
 This combination of being restricted to see (visually) and not understand (mentally) has never stopped others to make you an actor in their fairytales, their own mental cinema, where you get to play the weirdest roles without even being asked.
-You get to play the role of an autist (people with marked expression of personality disorders may be at a particular risk to identify people that are not just as crass as "autists" rather readily), you get to play the role of outsider, strange person, and whatnot.
-I am not responsible to shit that happened to me, I did not administer the drugs at hospital, I did not perform the surgery.
+You get to play the role of an autist (people with a marked expression of personality disorders may be at particular risk to identify people that are not just as crass as "autists" rather readily), you get to play the role of outsider, strange person, and whatnot.
+I am not responsible for shit that happened to me, I did not administer the drugs at the hospital, I did not perform the surgery.
 I am not the person to blame for the shit others experience as weird twist due to their obvious inability to understand or look away.
 And yet, social situations are dominated by this every now and so often.

 I had academic researchers truly ask me whether I wanted to be a stand-in live-example for their "Captain Hook" museum thingy.
 Like I was their ideal museum type exhibit?
 For a fairy tale bad guy?
 For their representative of "outdated"?